HomeESA by StateESA Letter Nebraska

 +

-They can check that the licensed mental health professional who signed it holds an active license, but that is the limit.
+They can check that the licensed mental health professional who signed it holds an active license, but that’s the limit.
 A Nebraska landlord may not ask for your diagnosis or medical records — only confirmation that a licensed provider issued the documentation.

 What conditions can qualify for an ESA in Nebraska?